pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 ---

-### Numerical or multi-nominal target variable
+### Numerical or multi-nominal target variable 📏

-Th 📏e book covered only the target as a binary variable, it is planned in a future to cover numerical and multi-value target.
+The book covered only the target as a binary variable, it is planned in a future to cover numerical and multi-value target.

 However if you read up to here you may explore on your own having the same idea in mind.
 In numerical variables, for example forecasting `page visits` on a web site, there will be certain categories of an input variable which will be more related with a high value on visits, while there are others than are more correlated with low values.